ImranNust/AortaSeg24/validation/ReadMe.md

 1. Create a virtual environment named "AortaSeg24".
 2. Activate the environment.
-3. Install all required dependencies.
+3. Assuming all the required packages are already installed.

 **If you encounter issues with the environment creation, you can:**